lyli888/Python-Data-Science-Environments/README.md

 ## conda update scikit-learn
 ## conda remove scikit-learn

-Upgrading with pip install -U scikit-learn or uninstalling pip uninstall scikit-learn is likely fail to properly remove files installed by the conda command. pip upgrade and uninstall operations only work on packages installed via pip install.
+Upgrading with "pip install -U scikit-learn" or uninstalling "pip uninstall scikit-learn" is likely fail to properly remove files installed by the conda command. pip upgrade and uninstall operations only work on packages installed via pip install.
+In the past, sometimes a library would work in Python but not Jupyter Notebook-in that case, "pip3 install" was helpful

 In order to check your installation you can use